 Unconditional promises to give cash and other assets to the School are reported at fair value at the date the promise is received.
 Conditional promises to give and indications of intentions to give are reported at fair value at the date the gift is deemed unconditional.
 The gifts are reported as support with donor restrictions if they are received with donor stipulations that limit the time or use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
 Donor-restricted contributions whose restrictions are met within the same year as received are reported as contributions without donor restrictions in the accompanying financial statements